Fred Koch Brewery: 1960s – Black Horse

-1970s - Consolidations
+1970s – Consolidations

 On November 3, 1971, the Fred Koch Brewery purchased the Dominion Distributors Inc. of Buffalo, New York.

 On December 1, 1971, it was announced that the William Simon Brewery of Buffalo, New York granted to the Fred Koch Brewery a temporary non-exclusive franchise to brew and market Simon Pure beer and ale.
 The temporary agreement was voided in June 1972 when the William Simon Brewery filed for bankruptcy.
 A second temporary agreement was entered in which Koch's brewed and sold Simon Pure and Old Abbey and paid the stockholder of the William Simon Brewery for the privilege of using its trademarks, copyrights and name.
 This second temporary agreement was formalized in 1974.

 On August 11, 1972, the Fred Koch subsidiary Dominion Distributors Inc. agreed to purchase Iroquois Brewing Distribution, a division of Iroquois Industries, Inc.

 In 1978, the Fred Koch Brewery ("The Tiny Little Brewery Where Real Beer Is Made") was the nation's second smallest brewer, holding only five-tenths of 1 percent of the American beer market.
-Despite attempts to diversify by producing well known regional brands including Koch's, Black Horse, Deer Run, Simon Pure, Iroquois, Phoenix, Bavarian's Select, and a generic variety for sale in supermarkets, the brewery struggled.
+Despite attempts to diversify by producing well-known regional brands including Koch's, Black Horse, Deer Run, Simon Pure, Iroquois, Phoenix, Bavarian's Select, and a generic variety for sale in supermarkets, the brewery struggled.

-1980s - Sold Again & Again
+1980s – Sold again and again

 In 1981, the Fred Koch Brewery was purchased by the Vaux Breweries of Sunderland, England.
 Vaux expressed confidence planning on a 30 percent expansion of the brewery's 30,000-barrel annual capacity.
 In 1983, the book "Gourmet Guide to Beer" ranked Koch's Golden Anniversary Beer number one among 140 American-brewed pale lagers.
 And its Jubilee Porter, made to celebrate the 50th anniversary of the end of Prohibition, was also well received.
 In 1984, as a St. Patrick's Day promotion, the brewery distributed green colored beer.
 The novelty shipment was a sell-out.

 After just 3 years, Vaux Breweries sold the Fred Koch Brewery to the Genesee Brewing Company.
 After the sale, Genesee would continue to produce Koch's Golden Anniversary Beer and Black Horse Ale.
 Genesee found some success with the Koch's line.
 Koch's Golden Anniversary Beer won a gold medal at the Great American Beer Festival in 1987.
 And Black Horse Ale won a gold medal at the 1988 Great American Beer Festival.

 As earnings continued to fall in the face of industry consolidation, Genesee began looking for new ways to cut costs.
 The brewery located in Dunkirk was closed and all production of the Koch's brand was made in Rochester, NY.

 In 1988, the former Fred Koch Brewery buildings on West Courtney Street in Dunkirk, New York were converted from a brewery to an incubator for nurturing new businesses.